jckdm/tianatime/README.md

 One day, the enclosed artifacts and memories of traveling will not seem so distant a reality.
 Maybe then, the Ezra Stiles Art Gallery will be able to reopen its rickety doors!
 For now, it is my pleasure to present Tiana Wang: Lifescapes in Time.

 J.A., Apr.
 2020

+# Live Gallery
+The live gallery is presented in two parts: 7am–7pm & 7pm–7am.
+The first half contains photos taken during the day, and the second half contains those taken at night.
+The gallery updates regularly according to the countdown clock.

+# Full Exhibition

+# Archive